FabricMC/fabric-docs/develop/sounds/dynamic-sounds.md

 ### Removing Disruptive Audio Elements {#removing-disruptive-audio-elements}

 If we listen closely, there is a beeping noise in the background, which could've come from the machine.
-I think, that this wouldn't sound great in-game, so lets try to remove it.
+I think that this wouldn't sound great in-game, so let's try to remove it.

 It is a constant sound which keeps its frequency over the length of the audio.
 So a simple EQ filter should be enough to filter it out.